galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 ![RMSD histogram Hsp90](../../images/htmd_analysis_rmsd1_histo.png "RMSD histogram for the Hsp90 Cα atoms")

 The RMSD time series for the protein shows a thermally stable and equilibrated structure that plateaus at 1.0{\AA} with an average RMSD between 0.8{\AA} and 1.0{\AA}.
 There are no large conformational changes during the simulation.
-The RMSD histogram confirms this, see Figure \ref{fig:rmsdprotein}.
+The RMSD histogram confirms this.
 Note these graphs are automatically created by Galaxy as part of the tool's outputs.

 ## RMSD analysis - ligand

 Calculating the RMSD of the ligand is necessary to check if it is stable in the active site and to identify possible binding modes.
 If the ligand is not stable, there will be large fluctuations in the RMSD.

 For the RMSD analysis of the ligand, the `Select domains' parameter of the tool can for convenience be set to `Ligand'; however, this automatic selection sometimes fails.
 The other alternative, which we apply here, is to specify the `Residue ID' in the textbox provided.
 In this example the ligand's Residue ID is `G5E'.
-The output is the requested RMSD data as a time series, the RMSD plotted as a time series and as a histogram (for example, see Figure \ref{fig:rmsdprotein} in the results section).
+The output is the requested RMSD data as a time series, the RMSD plotted as a time series and as a histogram.

-> ### {% icon hands_on %} Hands-on: Task description
+> ### {% icon hands_on %} Hands-on: RMSD analysis
 >
 > 1. **RMSD Analysis** {% icon tool %} with the following parameters:
 >    - {% icon param-file %} *"DCD trajectory input"*: `output` (output of **MDTraj file converter** {% icon tool %})